Bekishe

-A bekishe or beketche (בעקעטשע beketche or בעקישע bekishe), is a type of frock coat, usually made of black silk or polyester, worn by Hasidic Jews, and by some non-Hasidic Haredi Jews.
-The bekishe is worn mainly on Shabbos and Jewish holidays, or at weddings and other such events.
-During the week, it is customary to wear a rekel, made of wool or polyester, looking like a regular double-breasted suit, only longer.
-Hassidic rabbis who wear a bekishe during the week will wear a more ornate version for Shabbos, often lined with velvet or some color other than or in addition to black.
+A bekishe or beketche (בעקעטשע beketche or בעקישע bekishe) is a type of kaftan, usually made of black silk or polyester, worn by Hasidic Jews and by some non-Hasidic Haredi Jews.
+The bekishe is worn mainly on Shabbos and other Jewish holidays or at weddings and similar events.
+During the week, it is customary to wear a rekel, made of wool or polyester, looking like a regular double-breasted suit but it is longer.
+Hasidic rabbis who wear a bekishe during the week wear a more ornate version for Shabbos, often lined with velvet or a color other than or in addition to black.

 The New York Times described the Bekeshe as a "fancier Sabbath version" of the Rekel.

 History

-The bekishe derives from the Hungarian bekes c.
-16th century, a sort of fur-lined coat with a collar, fastened by clasps.
-The bekes was often richly decorated, sometimes with galloon.
-One force driving caution with use of wool is the Biblical injunction against mixing it with linen (Lev.
+The bekishe derives from the Polish bekiesza a sort of fur-lined coat.
+The bekiesza was often richly decorated, sometimes with galloon.
+A force driving or governing caution with use of wool is the Biblical injunction against mixing it with linen (Lev.
 19:19; Deut.
 22:11).